linhhbk/ibm-ds-lab/README.md

 - [`Extract_Stock_Data_Using_Python_Library.ipynb`](Extract_Stock_Data_Using_Python_Library.ipynb): a lab on extracting stock data using a Python library ([yfinacne](https://aroussi.com/post/python-yahoo-finance))
 - [`Extract_Stock_Data_Using_Webscraping.ipynb`](Extract_Stock_Data_Using_Webscraping.ipynb): a lab on extracting stock data using webscraping via [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and Pandas
 - [`Building_a_Dashboard_for_Stock_Data.ipynb`](Building_a_Dashboard_for_Stock_Data.ipynb): a lab on building a dashboard of stock data
+- [`C5_K-Means-Customer-Segmentation.ipynb`](C5_K-Means-Customer-Segmentation.ipynb): a lab on using K-means clustering algorithm for customer segmentation